 Are you noticing more hair in your brush or shower drain lately?
 You’re not alone.
 Many of us face the challenge of hair thinning or loss at some point.
 But did you know that what you eat can play a big part in the health of your hair?
 Yes, it’s true!
-Just like the rest of your body, your hair needs a mix of nutrients to grow and stay strong.
+Like the rest of your body, your hair needs a mix of nutrients to grow and stay strong.

 10 Nutritional Deficiencies Men Should Watch for in Their 40s